Comparison

 Example: create a token, then call the API with it

-Response includes a token (JWT).
+Step 1 — Create a token (with your API key):token (JWT).
 Store it securely; it is returned only once.

 Step 2 — Call any endpoint with the token (Bearer only):